 Are you looking for a new challenge in addition to your school work?
 Would you like to study at Maastricht University for a few days?
 Then you might be interested in TeenzCollege: an English-language programme for ambitious and talented high school students.

 TeenzCollege puts major current themes in historical perspective, drawing parallels between primarily the Second World War and today’s day and age.
 Five faculties of Maastricht University provide lectures and assignments on various topics including populism, refugees, racism, alliances, money, power and evil.
-TeenzCollege zooms in on the so-called stumbling stones, known in Dutch as ‘struikelsteentjes’, brass plates the size of cobblestones sunk into pavements outside the homes of Nazi victims whose names they bear.
-These plates can be found throughout the Netherlands, including in Maastricht.
-They serve as a way to commemorate the victims and learn from our past.
+The past is used as a stepping stone: The past is never dead.
+It's not even past.
+(William Faulkner)

 - We start with our regular kick-off meeting.
 On the first day, you will attend speeches, join one of the tutorial groups that will be formed, have a tutor allocated to you, and take part in team-building activities.
 In addition, you will receive an introduction to the famed Problem-Based Learning system of Maastricht University.